zengxi-hada/HIVID2-older_version/README.md

 The path of the files of final results:

-**The file of human breakpoint**: step4/*/human/breakpoint/high_confident.*human_bk.final.stp2.uniq2.final
+**The file of final human breakpoint**: step4/*/human/breakpoint/high_confident.*human_bk.final.stp2.uniq2.final

-**The file of virus breakpoint**: step4/*/virus/breakpoint/high_confident.*virus_bk.final.stp2.uniq
+**The file of final virus breakpoint**: step4/*/virus/breakpoint/high_confident.*virus_bk.final.stp2.uniq

-There are also low confident breakpoints, please see our paper in published in Bioinformatics for detail.
+The low confident breakpoints were stored in files named low_confident.*, please see our paper in published in Bioinformatics for detail.

 **Format description of the result file:**